neilbmclaughlin/moment-opening-times/README.md

 ### Example usage

-Given the open hours of a place is represented by the following set of opening times (note a maximum of 3 open sessions per day is supported):
+Given the open hours of a place is represented by the following set of opening times:
 ```js
 const openingTimes =
 {